 For inverter welders with a max output of 160 amp the suggested minimum generator size is recommended around 7kVA, for output between 180-200, it’s 8Kva and up to 250 it is recommended to use 13kVA.
 These numbers are calculated while considering the additional equipment which will need to be powered along with the welder for which a lot of beginners don’t prepare for.

-If you are ever unsure about your generator size requirements it is always better to go for a larger size to be on the safe side.
+If you are ever unsure about your generator size requirements it is always better to go for a larger size to be on the safe side, but if you are doing most jobs around 200A, this one from Amazon should be more than enough for you.

 HOW TO CONNECT A GENERATOR TO A WELDER SAFELY